 This is a fantastic webcam, albeit, a pricey one.
 But with the high price comes great wireless video and streaming capabilities.
 For starters, in tandem with the app, you can pan, tilt and zoom the camera, so you can continue teaching or demonstrating without having to touch the camera.
 It’s battery-operated, so you can set it up anywhere and start your live stream.
 And with low-light correction and 1080p streaming, your video will look sharp as ever.
 If it wasn’t so dang expensive, we’d consider this camera the best webcam of 2021.

 14. Wansview 1080p Webcam

 Wansview might not be one of the heavy hitters in the webcam world — not like Logitech or Microsoft anyway — but there’s good reason it is the best-selling webcam on Amazon.
 It shoots in 1080p for clear video calls and can easily clip to your TV, laptop or desktop.
 It plugs in via USB 2.0, so you’ll need an adapter for a laptop like the MacBook Pro or Air.
 But it only runs you about $38 for a quality webcam, and there’s nothing wrong with saving cash.

-For when you need a bare-bones webcam that’s easy to use, offers reliable video quality and doesn’t demolish your bank account, Logitech’s C270 model has you covered.
-At under $20, this versatile webcam can be used for both laptops and desktops and comes with 720p video quality.
-It also features its own built-in mic (great for Skype calls) and comes with the ability to easily take 3MP snapshots with the click of a button.
-While it may not pack as much power as these other cams, it’s a great budget option, and one that may actually surprise people by how seamlessly it works.
+For when you need a bare-bones webcam that’s easy to use, offers reliable video quality and doesn’t demolish your bank account, Logitech’s C310 model has you covered.
+This versatile webcam can be used for both laptops and desktops and comes with 720p video quality.
+It also features its own built-in mic (great for Skype calls) and comes with the ability to easily take 5MP snapshots with the click of a button.
+While it may not pack as much power as these other cams, it’s a great budget option and one that may actually surprise people with how easy it is to use.